meelapshah/plato/README.md

 to plato once I'm finished porting it.

-**This repo is wip!** Remarkable-specific setup instructions, configuration help, releases and any input are still missing.
+**This repo is wip!** Remarkable-specific setup instructions, configuration help and releases are still missing.
 If you manage to build it, you'll sit before an blank home screen.